It’s like digging through your grandma’s attic, without the dust.

 - Talk to an expert who walks into the past with different families every day

 Discover your unique family history with billions of free records from around the world, including census and vital records, immigration and passport records, plus periodicals, books and photos.
 You can also send documents home from the library for your own records.
-Available in-library only beginning January 4, 2022.
+You must be in a library branch to use Ancestry.com.

 Newspapers.com California Collection